 While over one-third of Los Rios students identify as white, more than one-quarter identify as Hispanic/Latino.

-More than half of Los Rios students are between 18 and 24 years old, and another third are between 25 and 39 years old.
+More than half of Los Rios students are between 18 and 24 years old, and almost one-third are between 25 and 39 years old.

-Nearly one-third of Los Rios students live below the poverty line, and another quarter are low-income.
+Nearly one-quarter of Los Rios students live below the poverty line, and almost another quarter are low-income.

 This economic impact report was based on a state-of-the-art research model developed by Economic Modeling Specialists, Inc. (EMSI), an international consulting and research institute.
 The study examined data from the 2015-16 fiscal year.